mihailthebuilder/fight-alerts-backend/README.md

 - one way is to create a mock html page and run `getResultsFromUrl` against it
     - but see why it doesn't get triggered with `espn.co.uk` test in `scraper_integration_test.go`

-Organise terraform files in a similar way to ST backend

 Set up right access policies for AWS resources

 # Log